Lesterpaintstheworld/terminal-velocity/documentation/terminal_velocity_creative_process.md

 # Terminal Velocity Creative Process Documentation

+## Sections
+- **Introduction**
+  - Overview of the project and its objectives.

+- **Key Creative Decisions**
+  - Document significant decisions made during the writing process.

+- **Character Development**
+  - **Character Arcs**: Detailed logs of character evolution.
+  - **Notable Breakthroughs**: Key moments in character development.

+- **Plot Developments**
+  - Summary of major plot points and changes.

+- **Team Dynamics**
+  - Observations on collaboration and interactions among team members.

+- **Milestones**
+  - Document the completion of significant drafts and chapters.

+- **Challenges Faced**
+  - Record any challenges encountered during the writing process.

+- **Reflections**
+  - Insights and lessons learned throughout the creative journey.

 ## Objectives to Track:
 - Completion of each act and chapter.
 - Character arcs and their transformations.